-- 1. REMOVE YOUR CANVASS.
-I know I'm shouting, sorry.
-No matter where your boat is secured you must remove your canvass.
-If you can pull all the side panels and window panels do it.
+Remove your canvas.
+No matter where your boat is secured, you must remove your canvas.
+If you can pull all the side panels and window panels, do it.
 Rolling the window panels up doesn't count.
-BTW It takes less than an hour and less than 20\$ to re-lace an awning.
-Remove the mooring covers and store all loose gear below or ashore.
-Drop all sails and store below.
-I guarantee if you leave your head sail rolled up in a hurricane it will eat itself alive and trash your boat and your neighbors boat in the process.
-Folks I walked some marina docks the day before Wilma and saw more than one owner actually installing camper canvass and the majority of headsails were still aloft.
+It takes less than an hour and less than \$20 to re-lace an awning.
+Remove the mooring covers, and store all loose gear below or ashore.

+Drop all sails and store them below.
+I guarantee if you leave your head sail rolled up in a hurricane, it will eat itself alive and trash your boat and your neighbor's boat in the process.
+Folks I walked some marina docks with the day before Wilma saw more than one owner actually installing camper canvas, and the majority of head sails were still aloft.
 Your neighbors will thank you for not doing this.
-Remove everything you can, On my management yachts after pulling all canvass I duct tape a piece of .006" plastic over the dash.
+Remove everything you can, on my management yachts after pulling all canvas, I duct tape a piece of .006-inch plastic over the dash.
 It works very well.
-You may also use painters tape to seal door jams and secure loose hatch covers.
+You may also use painters' tape to seal door jams and secure loose hatch covers.
 Just remember to get that tape off as soon as you can while you still can.
-Sun and water will make it permanent in less than a week. - 2.
+Sun and water will make it permanent in less than a week.

 Get your insurance policy set early.
 No underwriter will write a boat policy when there is a named storm approaching.
 Can you prove what your boat is worth?

-Many policies are Actual Cash Value and will only pay what they estimate your was worth before the incident regardless of coverage limits.
-Appraisals are available and cost less than a full survey. - 3.
+Many policies are actual cash value and will only pay what they estimate your boat was worth before the incident regardless of coverage limits.
+Appraisals are available and cost less than a full survey.

 Get a professional survey at least every two or three years.
-A survey on any vessel will help you identify any problems with structure, self bailing or dewatering as well as give you a current document outlining the pre storm condition and value of your boat and its equipment issued by an objective professional. - 4.
-Secure your boat early, take a few photos, board up the house and get away.
-Take your loved ones as far from harms way as possible.
-I can replace my boats but not my family.
+A survey on any vessel will help you identify any problems with structure, self bailing or de-watering as well as give you a current document outlining the pre storm condition and value of your boat and its equipment issued by an objective professional.